 Achievement and success are a combination of passion, effort, resilience, and perseverance.
 I commend all students to develop your skills and knowledge, seek timely advice, feedback and be the connoisseurs of critique, essential for improving students' work and result.

-To the Class of 2024, set your goals, be kind to yourself and go for excellence.
-This is an exceptional year, like no other.
-You have this.
+To the Class of 2025, set your goals, be kind to yourself and go for excellence.
+This will be your opportunity to truly build the foundations for lifelong learning that will serve you well, today, and beyond.